-Ten Books: (Engaging Cinema: An Introduction to Film; Cinema’s Alchemist: The Films of Peter Forgacs; Introduction to Documentary; Maya Deren and the American Avant-Garde; Blurred Boundaries; Representing Reality; Ideology and the Image; Newsreel: Film and Revolution on the American Left, and the two-volume anthology, Movies and Methods (widely reviewed, volume one helped define modern film scholarship).
+Eleven Books: (Speaking Truths with Film, Engaging Cinema: An Introduction to Film; Cinema’s Alchemist: The Films of Peter Forgacs; Introduction to Documentary (3rd edition, 2016); Maya Deren and the American Avant-Garde; Blurred Boundaries; Representing Reality; Ideology and the Image; Newsreel: Film and Revolution on the American Left, and the two-volume anthology, Movies and Methods (widely reviewed, volume one helped define modern film scholarship).

-More than 35 articles printed in anthologies; over eighty journal articles address topics from cybernetics (“The Work of Culture in the Age of Cybernetic Systems”) and visual anthropology (“The Ethnographers Tale”) to film history (“Documentary Film and the Modernist Avant-Garde”).
+More than 35 articles selected for anthologies; over 100 other journal articles address topics from cybernetics (“The Work of Culture in the Age of Cybernetic Systems”) and visual anthropology (“The Ethnographers Tale”) to film history (“Documentary Film and the Modernist Avant-Garde”).

-Over one hundred presentations including: Dialogues with Peter Forgacs (Sao Paolo, Rio de Janeiro, Brasilia; “Narrative Cinema” a two-week lecture series, Beijing, China; “Documentary Ethics,” Augsburg, Germany; “The Most Important Art,” Moscow, USSR; “Cybernetic Culture,” Keynote Address, First Nordic Film Conference, Turku, Finland; “The Gulf War Text,” Yamagata Film Festival, Japan; “Documentary: A Fiction (Un)like Any Other,” a seven part lecture and film series, Humanities Research Centre, Canberra, Australia.
+Over 175 presentations including: Conversation with Errol Morris, IDFA, Amsterdam; Dialogues with Peter Forgács (Sao Paolo, Rio de Janeiro, Brasilia; “Narrative Cinema” a two-week lecture series, Beijing, China; “Documentary Ethics,” Augsburg, Germany; “The Most Important Art,” Moscow, USSR; “Cybernetic Culture,” Keynote Address, First Nordic Film Conference, Turku, Finland; “The Gulf War Text,” Yamagata Film Festival, Japan; “Documentary: A Fiction (Un)like Any Other,” a seven part lecture and film series, Humanities Research Centre, Canberra, Australia.